clairesunstudio/clairesun-netlify-app-new/src/pages/about/index.md

     startDate: May 2015
     endDate: Present
     descriptions: >-
-      * Lead the design, dev and documentation efforts for the state's open-source design system and component libraries.
+      * Lead the design, development and documentation efforts for the state's open-source design system and component libraries.
 Uphold design-development workflow through design reviews and code reviews.